Retirement leads to life-changing adventureDecember 29, 2020

-I facilitate simulations and study halls, as well as doing some project coaching.
+I facilitate simulations and study halls, as well as project coaching.
 I like getting to work with people across a wide variety of industries.
-I've worked with the United States Postal Service, U.S. Navy, and a variety of utility companies, just to name a few.
+I've worked with the United States Postal Service, the U.S. Navy, and a variety of utility companies, just to name a few.
 Most recently I even facilitated a few simulations for Eli Lilly — this time as a consultant rather than an employee.

 One of the things I really enjoy is helping people through the process improvement activities of the simulations.
 It's great to see the lightbulb go on in their eyes when they get the concept I'm teaching.